Aces High (film): Plot

 In October 1916, fighter ace John Gresham speaks to the senior class at Eton College, which includes Stephen Croft.
 Gresham had been his house captain at Eton and is his older sister's boyfriend.
 To Croft he is a hero to be emulated.

 A year later, 2nd Lt.
 Croft, after much careful arranging and maneuvering, arrives as a replacement at the base in northern France where Gresham is commanding officer.
 Seeing the excitement the young man has about flying with his hero, Captain "Uncle" Sinclair tells Croft he might find Gresham "changed".

 Gresham is conflicted about having a younger man worship him as a hero, for he relies on alcohol to continue being a flying ace – which is something that Croft might report to his older sister back home.
 In a series of trials by fire, Gresham initiates Croft into the fighter pilot world, shooting down a German fighter on the younger pilot's tail.
 When Croft writes of his admiration for this heroic feat in a letter to his sister, Gresham waylays the letter, purportedly so he can censor it.
 Not able to bring himself actually to open the letter, Sinclair reads it to him.

 When Sinclair is killed in a photography mission that Croft piloted, Gresham arranges to have him lose his virginity to a young French woman (prostitute) in Amiens.
 When Croft sneaks back to town the next night to be with her, she is chatting with a French colonel and ignores him.

 By the end of the week, Croft shoots down his first plane.
 He is then suddenly killed in an air-to-air collision with a German aircraft.
 Back at base, Gresham struggles to write a letter to Croft's older sister, informing her of his death.
 When the next hopeful group of young replacement pilots enters his office for his review, he sees an apparition of an uninjured, smiling Croft through his office window.
 After the image fades, Gresham notes the dirtiness of the window to Bennett, before ordering the replacement pilots to grab their gear.

 Cast

-(Name in brackets for the equivalent character in Journey's End.)
+Names for the equivalent characters in Journey's End are included below in parentheses.